zivoradt/microservice-ticket-app/README.md

 Open the skaffold.yaml file and verify/update the following settings:

-• image: Set the desired Docker image name for each service.
+• image: Set the desired Docker image name for each service.<br>
 • context: Update the context path for each service to the corresponding service folder.
 • dockerfile: Verify that the Dockerfile name is correct for each service.